PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: The PipeOptim Approach

 \subsubsection{PipeOptim vs. PipeDream \& PipeDream-2BW}

-All the approaches adopt the ``1F1B'' schedule but use different strategies to ensure effective learning.
-PipeOptim uses an optimizer-dependent weight prediction technique while PipeDream \& PipeDream-2BW employ a weight stashing technique.
-The weight stashing technique can guarantee that each mini-batch uses consistent weights to perform forward pass and backward propagation but leaves the staleness issue unsolved.
-In contrast, the optimizer-dependent weight prediction strategy adopted by PipeOptim can address both the inconsistency and staleness issues incurred by the ``1F1B'' schedule.
-Furthermore, the weight stashing technique consumes more weight memory than the weight prediction technique (up to $D$ versions of weights for PipeDream and 2 versions of weights for PipeDream-2BW).
-In contrast, PipeOptim lets each GPU maintain one to two versions of weights.
+All the approaches adopt the ``1F1B'' schedule but employ different strategies to ensure effective parameter learning.
+PipeDream and PipeDream-2BW use the weight stashing technique, while PipeOptim utilizes an optimizer-dependent weight prediction strategy.
+The weight stashing technique guarantees that each mini-batch uses consistent weights for both the forward pass and backward propagation.
+However, it leaves the staleness issue unsolved.
+In contrast, the optimizer-dependent weight prediction strategy adopted by PipeOptim can address both the inconsistency and staleness issues incurred by the ``1F1B'' schedule simultaneously.
+Furthermore, the weight stashing technique requires more memory for storing weights$\textendash$ up to $D$ versions of weights for PipeDream and 2 versions of weights for PipeDream-2BW.
+In contrast, PipeOptim requires each GPU to maintain only one or two versions of weights, making it more memory efficient.